defnull/bbblb/docs/admin.rst

 .. code:: bash

-   ./bbblb.sh server create --secret=SECRET server1.example.com
+   bbblb server create --secret=SECRET server1.example.com

 Replace ``SECRET`` with the BBB server API secret and ``server1.example.com`` with its domain.